Being aware of your surroundings and sharing the road with others is crucial when it comes to navigating the roads in Colorado.

 No matter the time of the year, bicyclist deaths occurred most between 6 p.m. and 9 p.m.

-For more information for safety as a cyclist and as a motor vehicle driver interacting with cyclists please check out https://www.nhtsa.gov/road-safety/bicycle-safety.
+For more information on safety as a cyclist and as a motor vehicle driver interacting with cyclists, please check out the NHTSA’s Bicycle Safety page.